-Report to the Members of Dore Village Society on the accounts for the year ended 31st December 2023 set out on pages 6 to 9.
+Report to the Members of Dore Village Society on the accounts for the year ended 31st December 2024 set out on pages 6 to 9.

-The charity's trustees are responsible for the preparation of the accounts.
-The Respective responsibilities charity's trustees consider that an audit is not required for this year under section of trustees and examiner 144 of the Charities Act 2011 ("the Charities Act") and that an independent examination is needed.
+Respective responsibilities of trustees and examiner The charity's trustees are responsible for the preparation of the accounts.
+The charity's trustees consider that an audit is not required for this year under section 144 of the Charities Act 2011 ("the Charities Act") and that an independent examination is needed.
 It is my responsibility to: examine the accounts under section 145 of the Charities Act, to follow the procedures laid down in the general Directions given by the Charity Commission (under section 145(5)(b) of the Charities Act, and to state whether particular matters have come to my attention.
-My examination was carried out in accordance with general Directions given by the Basis of independent Charity Commission.
-An examination includes a review of the accounting records examiner's statement kept by the charity and a comparison of the accounts presented with those records.
+Basis of independent examiner's statement My examination was carried out in accordance with general Directions given by the Charity Commission.
+An examination includes a review of the accounting records kept by the charity and a comparison of the accounts presented with those records.
 It also includes consideration of any unusual items or disclosures in the accounts, and seeking explanations from the Trustees concerning any such matters.
 The procedures undertaken do not provide all the evidence that would be required in an audit, and consequently no opinion is given as to whether the accounts present a 'true and fair' view and the report is limited to those matters set out in the statement below.
-In connection with my examination, no matter has come to my attention which gives me reasonable cause to believe that in, any material respect, the requirements: Independent examiner's statement to keep accounting records in accordance with section 130 of the Charities Act: and to prepare accounts which accord with the accounting records and comply with the accounting requirements of the Charities Act have not been met; or to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
-Signed: Name: JAVIJ MANGLES FCA Relevant professional qualification(s) or body: of CINARTURE) ACCOUNTANTS IN ENGLARD) INSTITUTE AN WOLCO Address: 49 HURTHUR LEA AVENUE SHEFFIRES 302 517
+Independent examiner's statement In connection with my examination, no matter has come to my attention which gives me reasonable cause to believe that in, any material respect, the requirements: to keep accounting records in accordance with section 130 of the Charities Act; and to prepare accounts which accord with the accounting records and comply with the accounting requirements of the Charities Act have not been met; or to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
+Signed: DMalon PCA Name: JAND MONCLEI F.CA Relevant professional qualification(s) or body: BNGTITUTE UF CHARTZARIA ACCOUNTANTI Address: LEG ILARTIAL LEA AVENUE SILERDALI SIJ 3DL